cambridgeltl/ECNMT/README.md

     CUDA 10.1 (In our implementation the driver version is 418.87.01.
 We did not test other CUDA versions.)
     Numpy

-Our data and pertrained models can be downloaded via Google Drive:
+Our data and pertrained models can be downloaded via Google Drive (please refer to a readme file in it):

     https://drive.google.com/drive/folders/1sMWfvfRf9uj-LJJTye7XCixsES1EPslr?usp=sharing